 In-network providers have agreed to accept a negotiated price (discount) with the insurance company as payment in full.
 Even if you haven’t met your annual deductible, you’ll still benefit from the in-network discount price, and if you have met it, you’ll only be responsible for your copay or coinsurance in most cases.

 Save all provider statements and compare them with the explanation of benefit (EOB) forms that are received from the health plan.
-You will generally owe only the “patient responsibility” amount indicated on the EOB forms for in-network care, which should be reflected on your bill.
+Generally, you owe only the “patient responsibility” amount indicated on the EOB forms for in-network care, which should reflect on your bill.

-For elective out-of-network care, learn your plan’s reimbursement policy.
+For elective out-of-network care, lean your plan's reimbursement policy.

 This information should be in your health-plan documents, but if not, call the plan and ask.
-Some set their own “allowed amount,” some use the Fair Health pricing database, and some pay a set percentage of Medicare’s fee schedule.
+Some set their own “allowed amount” and some use the Fair Health pricing database.
+Others pay a set percentage of Medicare’s fee schedule.
 Typically a plan will pay a portion, such as 60 percent, of that agreed-upon price.
-You’ll be obligated to pay the rest plus the balance of whatever your out-of-network provider decides to charge.
+You’re obligated to pay the rest plus the balance of whatever your out-of-network provider decides to charge.
 So, for example, if a non-network doctor charges $2,000 for a treatment and the insurance company says the allowed price is $1,000, they will pay the provider $600 and you’ll owe the provider $1,400.